-“Yer gonna ask poor Santy some stupid question.”
+“You’re about to ask poor Santa some stupid question.”

-“I just wanna know what happens to my four bits when they go in the bucket.”
+“I just want to know what happens to my two quarters once they hit the bucket.”

-“I can answer that, young man” said Santa.
+“I can answer that, young man,” said Santa.
 “They go to warm the hearts and fill the bellies of the cities poor.
 No donation is too big or too small.
-So, come on and help put a smile on the faces of the less fortunate.”
+So, please come and help put a smile on the faces of the less fortunate.”

 “Is it tax deductible?”

 “Your fifty cents?
 I suppose.”